michael-spengler/fairness/README.md

 People will be able to earn CULT or RVLT by dancing and laughing together.

+## Frontend Improvement Proposals
+### Update Connected Account
+Some people use several accounts / specific wallets within their one metamask.
+This is also true for me.
+When I change the active account in metamask some pages like uniswap.org already recognize this and ask to you want to update the account with which you are connected to this site.
+This would be amazing if you could build that in on cultdao.io as well.
+This is also relevant for doing a quick CULTmander check for all accounts within metamask --> background: I guess many cultmanders just do not know if one of their accounts / specific wallets was selected for the current cycle...

+### Introduce Routing to Link to Specific Proposal
+This would speed up the CULTmander's voting process by reducing the amount of clicks needed.
+With this one could just update the number in the URL's query parameter or path parameter.
+Also sharing links to specific proposals would be simpler.

 ## CULT.DAO Proposals
 We consider providing a workflow based on the [contributor assistant](https://github.com/contributor-assistant) to simplify the provisioning of the required parameters - which are: